Driving the Cabot Trail: A 1-Day Itinerary on Lovely Cape Breton

 Drive Distance from Charlene’s: 65 miles approx 1 hr 15 min

-Drive north and eventually, you’ll see the Cabot Trail sign; make sure you stop and take a selfie, as all good road trips need selfies!
+Drive north, and eventually, you’ll see the Cabot Trail sign; make sure you stop and take a selfie, as all good road trips need selfies!
 This is a pretty long stretch to drive, but it is all very scenic.

 However, before you pop out onto the coastal cliffs, stop at the Wreck Cove General Store.
 This isn’t just a place to get fuel, fun t-shirts, much-needed wifi, and take a bathroom break; it is an iconic place to stop for your picnic lunch!
-You have to get a few of their famous fresh lobster sandwiches – they are packed with lobster meat and really not much else.
+You have to get a few of their famous fresh lobster rolls – they are packed with lobster meat and really not much else.
 As you might recall, I have a love affair with eating lobster!
 They don’t add anything to the sandwiches other than salt, pepper, and sandwich dressing.
 It may look very plain, but why disturb the taste of the lobster with lettuce and other tidbits?!

 Take the sandwiches and some drinks to go and eat at the next stop!